 The EIN stands for Employer Identification Number, and it is a tax identification number that the IRS uses.
-Your EIN identifies your business for both tax purposes, and it can act as a social security number for a business.
+Your EIN identifies your business for tax purposes, and it can act as a social security number for a business.

-A limited liability company (LLC) is a type of business structure that protects business owners from having personal responsibility for the business' liabilities and debts.
+A limited liability company (LLC) is a type of business structure that protects business owners from having personal responsibility for the business's liabilities and debts.
 They are a hybrid type of business entity that combines the characteristics of a corporation with that of a sole proprietorship or partnership.

 In this article, we will explore whether or not you should get an EIN before forming your LLC.

 Should I Form My LLC Before Getting My EIN?

 We recommend you form your LLC before you get your EIN.
 One of the main reasons is that when you apply for your EIN, the IRS application asks you to submit the approved legal name of your business and the date it was formed.
 So, it is helpful to have your LLC formed and registered before you try to get your EIN.

 If your small business is a sole proprietorship or a single-member LLC, and you do not have employees, you might not need to have an EIN, unless you chose to be taxed as a C corporation or as an S corporation when you registered your single-member LLC.
 In this case, you would use your Social Security Number for your tax filings.

 You will need to have an EIN for your LLC if any of these apply to your business:

 - You are a single-member LLC who chose to be taxed as a C corporation or an S corporation.

 - You are a single-member LLC that has, or intends to have, employees.
 This applies no matter how you elected to be taxed.